Kingsights Logo

 The Main Stafford Trap (h5-Ng4 Attack)

 1. e4 e5 2.
 Nf3 Nf6 3.
 Nxe5 Nc6 4.
 Nxc6 dxc6 5. d3 Bc5 6.
 Be2 h5 7.
 O-O Ng4 8.
-Bxg4 hxg4 9. h3 Qh4 10. hxg4 Qxg4??
+Bxg4 hxg4 9. h3 Qh4 10. hxg4 Qxg4

 Fama universale di cimiteri veloci!
 I Bianchi spingono avventati col pedone in e5 sperando di cacciare i cavallieri neri ignari dei raggiri ma incrociano D-h4 perdendo goffamente su sfaceli a doppie catture mortali regali e alfieri ciechi d3 strangolati nel sonno dell'ingordigia.